miyaro386/object-detection/README.md

 # Object detection filter for LSUN

 This project is for [Shape-conditioned Image Generation by Learning Latent Appearance Representation from Unpaired Data](https://arxiv.org/abs/1811.11991).
+Training data are collected from LSUN by filtering of this project.

 ## Usage